retorquere/zotero-prosec-linker/README.md

 ## Releasing a debug build

 Sometimes you want to release a version for a specific user when doing problem analysis.
-If the user has opened an GitHub issue, let's say issue number 15, create a branch `gh-15`, make change (for extra loggin for example, or to test a potential fix), and push the changes to github.
+If the user has opened an GitHub issue, let's say issue number 15, create a branch `gh-15`, make the change to the source you want to have the user run (for extra loggin for example, or to test a potential fix), and push the changes to github.
 A GitHub bot will automatically create a plugin build from the sources in that branch, and place a message in the conversation in issue 15 on how to download it.